-Video analysis has always been used by teams for improving, but costs and technology meant that only professional teams could access this resource.
-Now, youth sports teams all over the country are using camera systems to record sports to analyze and improve quickly.
-Significant knowledge can be gained through sports video analysis, and more and more youth teams are beginning to understand that using video is key to competing at the highest levels.
+Video analysis has always been used by teams for improving, but costs and technology historically meant that only professional teams could access this resource.
+Now, youth sports teams all over the country are using camera systems to identify strengths and weaknesses and develop strategies to improve team performance.
+Significant knowledge can be gained through this process, and more and more youth teams are beginning to understand that using video is key to competing at the highest levels.

 - Faster player development